Its-a-me-Ashwin/Graph-Search-Tool/README.md

 ## To do:
-* convert the server output to a more visually pleasing form.
+* fix bugs in user to server comuniation.
+* decode server and visualize the data
 * small changes to the UI
 * add more css to the UI
 * test all the algorithms